 Even though it is a beast of a board, due to its customizability, it really is suitable for any kind of rider.
 It can be whatever you make it to be.

 The only thing it doesn’t offer is a flexible deck, which might bother some people, but trust me, this board doesn’t feel like your regular stiff carbon deck.
 The comfort will shock you.

 That’s my Exway Atlas electric skateboard review.
 I hope I’ve helped make your search for the best electric skateboard that’s right for you a little easier.

-Use code ESKHUB for $15 OFF
+Use code ESKHUBATLAS for $50 OFF